wences-sanchez/Knowledge-Base/pages/AWS%3A How to Allow All TCP Traffic Between All Instances in Same VPC%3F (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- How can you allow all traffic between instances in the same VPC? .aws #card
+	- How can you allow all traffic between instances in the same VPC? .aws #car id:: 634014ed-b6e7-4f0d-a3b6-3a2fcf39b863
 		- to Allow any traffic between ALL servers in the VPC is not a good practice. you should rethink in your VPC purpose.